Monastic silence: Trappist

-A Trappist’s commitment to silence is a monastic value which assures solitude in community.
+A Trappist’s commitment to silence is a monastic value that assures solitude in community.
 It fosters mindfulness of God and fraternal communion.
 It opens the mind to the inspirations of the Holy Spirit and favours attentiveness of the heart and solitary prayer to God.
 Early monastic communities evolved simple hand signing for essential communications.
 Spoken conversations between monks are permitted, but limited according to the norms established by the community and approved by the Order.

 Protestantism

 Baptist pastor and evangelist Frederick Brotherton Meyer (1847–1929), a member of the Higher Life movement, developed a strong commitment to silence, which he saw as one of the ways to gain access to God's guidance on all matters.

-FB Meyer exerted a deep influence on Frank Buchman (1878–1961), originally a Protestant evangelist who founded the Oxford Group (known as Moral Re-Armament from 1938 until 2001, and as Initiatives of Change since then).
+Meyer influenced Frank Buchman (1878–1961), originally a Protestant evangelist who founded the Oxford Group (known as Moral Re-Armament from 1938 until 2001, and as Initiatives of Change since then).
 Foundational to Buchman's spirituality was the practice of a daily "quiet time" during which, he claimed, anyone could search for, and receive, divine guidance on every aspect of their life.
 Dr Karl Wick, editor of the Swiss Catholic daily Vaterland, wrote that Buchman had "brought silence out of the monastery into the home, the marketplace, and the board room."
-Buchman, in turn, taught thousands to "listen and obey", finding amazing resonance with non-Christian as well as Christian religions.
+Buchman, in turn, taught thousands to "listen and obey", finding resonance with non-Christian as well as Christian religions.

+Quaker silent worship is a form of church service that utilizes infrequently-broken congregational silence rather than sermons, singing, or spoken prayer.
+Quakers gather together in "expectant waiting upon God" to experience his still small voice leading them from within.

 Silence practice in Judaism

 Judaism has a tradition of silence in sacred space and in sacred structures.
 Although technically not classified as monasteries, synagogues, yeshivas, and beit midrash (house of study) are the models, along with the Tanakh (Bible), upon which the monastic silence tradition are built.

 Rabbi Shmuel Afek starts minyan with five minutes of silence during which each person can engage in his or her own personal preparation for tefillah.
 Isadore Twersky states in Introduction to the Code of Maimonides: "One must be attuned to the silences".

-Judaism also teaches that the Ten Commandments were given to the Jews in complete silence and that If you want to encounter God, you need to experience silence.
+Judaism also teaches that the Ten Commandments were given to the Jews in complete silence and that if you want to encounter God, you need to experience silence.